ros-workshop/manipulation/README.md

 # Manipulation

 Through this session, we will be familiarising ourselves with one of the major facets of robotics, *manipulation*.
-We will be controlling a Gazebo simulation of a robotic arm, called a Manipulator, using a variety of tools and methods to perform simple tasks in this workshop.
+We will be controlling a Gazebo simulation of a robotic arm, called a *"Manipulator"*, using a variety of tools and methods to perform simple tasks in this workshop.

 ![Alt Text](./resources/images/manipulation.gif)